 Litigation may be necessary to enforce our patent and proprietary rights and/or to determine the scope, coverage and validity of others' proprietary rights.
 Litigation on these matters has been prevalent in our industry and we expect that this will continue.
 To determine the priority of inventions, we may have to initiate and participate in interference and re-examination proceedings declared by the U.S. Patent and Trademark Office that could result in substantial legal fees and could substantially affect the scope of our patent protection.
 Also, our intellectual property may be subject to significant administrative and litigation proceedings such as invalidity, unenforceability and opposition proceedings against our patents.
 The outcome of any litigation or interference proceeding might not be favorable to us, and we might not be able to obtain licenses to technology that we require.
 Even if such licenses are obtainable, they may not be available at a reasonable cost.
-In addition, if we resort to legal proceedings to enforce our intellectual property rights or to determine the validity, scope and coverage of the intellectual property or other proprietary rights of others, the proceedings could be burdensome and expensive, even if we were to prevail.
+In addition, if we resort to legal proceedings could be burdensome and expensive, even if we were to prevail.
 Any litigation that may be necessary in the future could result in substantial costs and diversion of resources and could have a material adverse effect on our business, operating results or financial condition.